 An obstructed air filter could also cause the engine to stall but it’s definitely less frequent than most other possible causes on this list.
 The air filter would need to be completely clogged in order to be problematic to the point where it would make the engine stall.
-A dirty or partially obstructed air filter could cause other problems like a higher fuel consumption but it wouldn’t kill the engine altogether.
+A dirty or partially obstructed air filter could cause other problems like higher fuel consumption.
+But, it wouldn’t kill the engine altogether.

-Watch out for bird and small rodents bringing organic material such as grass and leaves to build nests inside the opening of the air intake.
+Watch out for birds and small rodents bringing organic material such as grass and leaves to build nests inside the opening of the air intake.

 But powertrain control modules tend to be super expensive and really tedious to test and inspect.
 Furthermore, they are pretty reliable and faulty PCMs are definitely a rare occurrence.